 As the Trezor One and Trezor Model T come from the same family of hardware devices, we can expect numerous similarities.
 Both are protected with the same layers of security and encryption, and both support roughly the same number of cryptocurrencies (with the One not able to support quite as many).

 The major differences come down to how easily you can use each device.
 The Model T has a full-colour touchscreen.
 Whereas the One needs a USB connection to a laptop or phone to work, with security details verified on the screen using the buttons provided.
 Beyond that, security keys and crypto can be managed using the same suite of software tools: Trezor Suite and Password Suite.

 As the Trezor One is more lightweight, it’s much cheaper.
 It costs €82.80, compared to €226.80 for the Model T. All in all, more affordable but not quite as versatile.

 Trezor One vs. Ledger Nano S

 The Ledger Nano S is a Ledger hardware device, a company that attempted to get into the same game as Trezor.
 Ledger is equally, if not more so, security-focused.
-Ledger doesn’t just sell hardware wallets, the proprietary software and operating systems they’ve created support and strengthened the security of numerous companies in the crypto and blockchain-based sectors.
+Ledger doesn’t just sell hardware wallets; the proprietary software and operating systems they’ve created support and strengthen numerous companies’ security in the crypto and blockchain-based sectors.

 Unlike the Trezor Model T and Ledger Nano X, the Nano S is a comparable device.
 Similar in size, price, and functionality.
 However, the Nano S supports more cryptocurrencies: around 5,000, compared to the 1,000+ that Trezor One can manage.
 Plus, you can download 3 crypto-based apps on the Ledger Nano S.